janehwu/cs158_final/data/README.md

-The file tweets.txt contains the 1042 tweets from Obama tweets 2017, followed by the 1043 tweets from Kim tweets 2017.
-Retweets have not been removed, nor have linka.
+The file tweets.txt contains the 584 tweets from Obama tweets followed by 594 tweets from Kim tweets.
+Retweets have been removed.

-labels.txt contains -1s for Obamas tweets followed by 1s for Kims tweetsv
+labels.txt contains -1s for Obamas tweets followed by 1s for Kims tweets.